The Best Coffee Storage Container

 |LOVFFEE Coffee Canister||CHECK PRICE →|

-BeanSafe’s Coffee Storage Solution is another airtight storage container that keeps the air out while allowing the carbon dioxide to vent.
+BeanSafe’s Coffee Storage Solution is another airtight coffee container that keeps the air out while allowing the carbon dioxide to vent.
 It’ll keep your beans safe from the four horsemen of the coffee apocalypse.
 It's also BPA free, the valve is dishwasher safe, it comes with a scoop and it holds about a pound of beans.

 The LOVFFEE Coffee Canister doesn’t just have a catchy name.
 It’s one of the few ceramic storage solutions on the market that also claims to create a vacuum seal.
 It has a one-way valve in the lid to vent carbon dioxide and also works to keep light, moisture, heat, and air out.

 THE VERDICT: What's The Best Coffee Storage Container?

-When you think about the four horsemen of the coffee apocalypse, air, moisture, heat, and light, this helps to thwart three of them.
+When you think about the four horsemen of the coffee apocalypse - air, moisture, heat, and light - this helps to thwart three of them.
 The fourth, heat, is every coffee lover's duty to avoid themselves.

 What sets the Coffee Gator apart is the design.
-Not only does it have a valve to release carbon dioxide and air, it also allows you to lock the lid down in order to make sure you’re getting the tightest seal possible by forcing all of the air out of the container.
+Not only does it have a valve to release carbon dioxide and air, but it also allows you to lock the lid down in order to make sure you’re getting the tightest seal possible by forcing all of the air out of the container.
 The control it gives you over air exposure is what makes it a clear winner in my book.

 You may have started drinking coffee out of necessity for one reason or another, but you now drink coffee out of enjoyment.